shanephall/demo/content/pages/2025-01-24-hcf-bylaws.md

 ---
 key: bylaws
 order: 10
-title: HCF Bylaws
+title: Bylaws of The Hillsdale Community Foundation
 ---
-# BYLAWS OF THE HILLSDALE COMMUNITY FOUNDATION

 ## PURPOSE

 The purpose of the Hillsdale Community Foundation (HCF) is the betterment of the Hillsdale community and the fostering of a sense of community among Hillsdale’s many diverse groups.